elastic/fleet-server/README.md

 The `SNAPSHOT` flag sets the snapshot version flag.

+### Docker build

+You can build a fleet-server docker image with `make release-docker`.
+This image includes the default `fleet-server.yml` configuration file and can be customized with the available environment variables.

+You can define your own configuration by mounting a volume with your configuration file in `/etc/fleet-server.yml`.

+This image includes only `fleet-server` and is intended for standalone mode.

 ### Running a development build

 #### ES and Kibana from SNAPSHOTS API on host